 Contrast therapy is a method of alternating cold therapy and moist heat therapy to optimize the healing process in tendonitis.
 The benefits of cold therapy include inflammation reduction and pain control.
-The benefit of moist heat therapy is increasing circulation which speeds the healing and sweeps away inflammation.
+The benefit of moist heat therapy is increasing circulation, which speeds the healing and sweeps away inflammation.
 The timing within the healing process to use contrast therapy is important and should be followed correctly.

 How to Perform